slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
-- we don't undertstand suffering very well. sufffering is individual. nations or corporations don't suffer.
+- sufffering is individual. nations or corporations don't suffer.
-- opposite of corruption is patriotism!
-Changes from within is more sustainable than revolutions. we don't need individuals we need institutions that work.
 - social contracts: public promises.
 Everything is a contract!
 > *"A single death is a tragedy; a million deaths is a statistic."*
 > *"History is a race between education and catastrophe."